-Despite the location of the FS05 site between two areas of high archaeological use and between the two settlement areas of Wotton and Barnwood, archaeological evidence recovered close to the site has been very limited.
+Despite the location of the EA06 site between two areas of high archaeological use and between the two settlement areas of Wotton and Barnwood, archaeological evidence recovered close to the site has been very limited.
 The area around the site has been subject to high levels of development with the construction of Eastern Avenue and the large roundabout immediately adjacent to the site which is likely to have removed a large amount of archaeological evidence.
-The FS05 site has also been developed in the past, with Bridge Farm existing on the site followed by large depot buildings and the Royal Mail buildings.
+The EA06 site itself has also been developed in the past, with a row of houses existing on the site followed by the temporary buildings of a plant nursery.
 However, it is still possible for archaeological remains to exist within the site especially given its location along the edge of the Ermin Street Roman road.
 Roman settlements were located alongside roadways such as Ermin Street.
 Whilst it is unlikely for a large settlement to exist this close to the major town of Glevum (Gloucester), it is possible that a small outlying farming settlement could exist in the area.